sijanonly/sijanonly.github.io/posts/what-is-gradient-descent.rst

 Short:

-Gradient descent is an optimization algorithm employed to determine the coefficients / parameters of a function (f) that minimize a cost function.
+Gradient descent is an optimization algorithm used to determine the coefficients / parameters of a function (f) that minimize a cost function.

 `reference <https://machinelearningmastery.com/gradient-descent-for-machine-learning/>`_